VIDEO COURSE

 💌 Curious about romance tropes beyond “happily ever after”?
 Check out our list of 11 popular romance tropes.

-Mystery novels also tend to tie up most loose ends — or all the ones that pertain to the mystery at hand, at least.
-The narrative arc reaches its climactic peak when the clues scattered throughout the story suddenly click together and the guilty party is uncovered.
-During the dénouement that follows, when the villain is apprehended, the detective (or the narrator) reveals how they cracked the case and explains away any red herrings.
+Mystery novels also tend to tie up most loose ends — or all the ones that pertain to the mystery at hand.
+The narrative arc reaches its climactic peak when the clues scattered throughout the story suddenly click together, and the guilty party is uncovered.
+In the following dénouement, when the villain is apprehended, the detective (or the narrator) reveals how they cracked the case and explains away any red herrings.

 Example: The Woman in White by Wilkie Collins (spoiler ahead)

 In this story of deception and mistaken identity, the dénouement takes place after the death of its villain, Sir Percival Glyde.
 We learn that Sir Percival had committed his bride, Laura, to an asylum under the name of another woman, Anne, who died soon after and was buried in Laura’s place.
 When Laura’s true beloved learns of the deception, he is able to free her from the asylum, and they have their happily ever after.
-It’s an especially fitting end to a book that is both a Victorian novel and an early work of detective fiction, both genres favoring closure in the form of a dénouement.
+It’s an incredibly fitting final beat for a book that is both a Victorian novel and an early work of detective fiction, genres favoring closure in the form of a dénouement.

 💡Fun fact: if you hadn’t guessed from the accent, dénouement is a French term.
-The word’s literal meaning is unknotting, or untangling — a helpful way to visualize putting the final touches on a story’s structure.
+The word’s literal meaning is unknotting, or untangling — a helpful way to visualize putting the final touches on the narrative.

 Of course, a dénouement is more than just an act of narrative housekeeping — it can also serve a more visceral purpose within a story.